Spacetchi/tumblr/6. 4chan/theme/documentation.md

 ### Banner

 Can be any image and size you want.
 Make it 300px by 100px if you want it to look like 4chan.
+Default to the Calvin picture.

 ### Background